-(8) Other payables
+(7) Other payables

-Decen nber 31, 2023 Decem ber 31, 2022
+December 31, 2024 December 31, 2023

-Salary and bonus payable \$ 96,781 \$ 79,373
+Salary and bonus payable \$ 76,168 \$ 96,781

 Employees' compensation and directors'

-remuneration payable 8,190 2,446
+remuneration payable - 8,190

-Material processing fees payable 16,556 8,408
+Material processing fees payable 4,850 16,556

+Professional service fees payable 10,524 4,829

-Insurance expense payable 6,534 6,395
+Insurance expense payable 6,783 6,534

-Freight expense payble 2,178 3,473

-Payable on machinery and equipment 5,028 3,706
+Payable on machinery and equipment 1,700 5,028

+Freight expense payble 2,196 2,178

-Others 21,337 31,796
+Others 23,725 16,508

-\$ 156,604 \$ 135,597
+\$ 125,946 \$ 156,604

-(9) Pensions
+(8) Pensions

-- A. Effective July 1, 2005, the Company and its domestic subsidiaries have established a defined contribution pension plan (the "New Plan") under the Labor Pension Act (the "Act"), covering all regular employees with R.O.C. nationality.
+- A. There were few foreign employees of the Company covered by the pension policy in accordance with the "Labor Standards Act".
+Monthly contributions to the independent account are based on 2% of total salaries and wages paid and contribute to the Supervisory Committee for deposits and defrayment in accordance with the regulations.
+The pension costs under the abovementioned plans of the Company for the years ended December 31, 2024 and 2023, were \$71 and \$57, respectively. - B. Effective July 1, 2005, the Company and its domestic subsidiaries have established a defined contribution pension plan (the "New Plan") under the Labor Pension Act (the "Act"), covering all regular employees with R.O.C. nationality.
 Under the New Plan, the Company and its domestic subsidiaries contribute monthly an amount based on 6% of the employees' monthly salaries and wages to the employees' individual pension accounts at the Bureau of Labor Insurance.
-The benefits accrued are paid monthly or in lump sum upon termination of employment. - B. The Company's subsidiary in U.S has an individual pension plan sponsored by the Company.
-Each participating employee contributes 3% of salary to the Company's pension fund, which is jointly borne by the Company and employees. - C. The pension costs under defined contribution pension plans of the Group for the years ended December 31, 2023 and 2022, were \$15,275 and \$12,067, respectively.
+The benefits accrued are paid monthly or in lump sum upon termination of employment. - C. The Company's subsidiary in U.S has an individual pension plan sponsored by the Company.
+Each participating employee contributes 5% of salary to the Company's pension fund, which is jointly borne by the Company and employees. - D. The pension costs under the defined contribution pension plans of the Group for the years ended December 31, 2024 and 2023 were \$17,154 and \$15,218, respectively.

-(10) Share-based payment
+(9) Share-based payment

-A. For the years ended December 31, 2023 and 2022, the Group's share-based payment arrangements were as follows:
+A. For the years ended December 31, 2024 and 2023, the Group's share-based payment arrangements were as follows:

-Type of arrangement Grant date Quantity granted conditions Ubiqconn Technology, Inc Cash capital increase reserved for employee preemption 2022.7.18 750 Vested immediately Parent Company-FIC Global, Inc Cash capital increase reserved for employee preemption 2023.07.13 382 Vested immediately
+Quantity Contract Vesting Type of arrangement Grant date granted period conditions Ubiqconn Technology, Inc Cash capital increase reserved for employee preemption 2024.04.12 831 None Vested immediately Parent Company-FIC Global, Inc. Cash capital increase reserved for employee preemption 2023.07.13 382 None Vested immediately